Slavery in Vietnam

 The practice of slavery in Vietnam persisted since the Hồng Bàng period.
 Vietnam has been both a source and a destination for slaves.

-Hong Bang period
+Hồng Bàng period

 During the Hồng Bàng period, the society was divided into three classes consisting of kings, citizens and slaves.
 A slave, the lowest class, served the aristocracy.

 Chinese rule

 During the Chinese domination period, Vietnamese girls were sold as sex slaves to the Chinese.
 A large trade developed where the native girls of Nam Viet were enslaved and brought north to the Chinese.
 Southern Yue girls were sexually eroticized in Chinese literature and in poems written by Chinese who were exiled to the south.

 Dynastic era

 The Vietnamese enslaved enemy prisoners of war including the Chinese and Cham.

-Ly dynasty
+Lý dynasty

-During the Lý dynasty, Vietnam raided Song dynasty to enslave Chinese, who were forced to serve in the Vietnamese army as soldiers.
+During the Lý dynasty, Vietnam raided the Song dynasty to capture and enslave Chinese subjects, who were forced to serve in the Vietnamese army as soldiers.
 Vietnamese Buddhist Temples received Cham slaves who were prisoners of war.